ABOUT OBSIDIAN

 Learn MoreSUPPORTERS

-Obsidian is supported by TD as our season sponsors, and we receive funding from all three levels of government: Toronto Arts Council, Ontario Arts Council and Canada Council.
+Obsidian is supported by TD as our season sponsors, and we receive funding from all three levels of government: Toronto Arts Council, Ontario Arts Council and Canada Council for the Arts.
 We are fortunate to have received funding from The Slaight Family Foundation to try and kick start the arts sectors after COVID.
 The Young Gifted and Black program is supported by Scotiabank, Catapult and The Metcalf Foundation.